Hinckley and Rugby Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The Hinckley and Rugby Conveyancing Panel from members of the public
+Hinckley and Rugby Conveyancing Panel Sample Enquires to our Call Center from members of the public

-Our grandson is in the process of securing a new build apartment with a mortgage from Hinckley and Rugby.
+My grandson is about to exchange on a newly built flat with a mortgage from Hinckley and Rugby.
 His conveyancer has said that there is a delay in receiving the ‘Disclosure of Incentive Form’.
-This document is news to me - what is it and who needs sight of it?
+What is this document - I have never come across this before?

-The document is intended to provide information to the main parties involved in the transaction.
+The form is intended to provide information to the main parties engaged in the transaction.
 Therefore, it will be provided to your son’s lawyer who should be on the Hinckley and Rugby conveyancing panel as a standard part of the process, and to the surveyor when asked.

 The Developer will be required to start the process by downloading the form and completing it.